+Superintendent: Albert Welch Committee:

-Superintendent: Dustin Major Committee: PREMIUMS For all classes unless stated otherwise PURPLE - \$1.75 BLUE - \$1.25 RED - \$1.00 WHITE - \$0.75 Jr. Div. age 7 to 13yr.
-Sr. Div. age 14 & up include a list and cost of materials, plus amount of time spent on constructing and finishing the article.
-This list should include all wood, hardware, finishing supplies, etc.
+PREMIUMS For all classes unless stated otherwise PURPLE - \$1.75 BLUE - \$1.25 RED - \$1.00 WHITE - \$0.75 Jr. Div. age 7 to 13yr.
+Sr. Div. age 14 & up

 The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
-In addition,
+In addition, include a list and cost of materials, plus amount of time spent on constructing and finishing the article.
+This list should include all wood, hardware, finishing supplies, etc.